 A 10% tax on reels of blank tape is proposed in the United States Ways and Means Committee.
 The tax would seek to curb the rise in home tape recording of

 Johnny Moore, lead singer of the Drifters, is drafted into the Army.

 The House of Representatives passes a bill levying a 10% tax on tape and wire recorders, players and recorder players.
-Records had already been subjected to this tax
+Records had already been subjected

 Imperial records signs Ricky Nelson to an exclusive long term contract.